soulspace-org/overarch/doc/usage.md

 #### Packages/Namespace (:package, :namespace)
 Packages and namespaces provide a hierarchical structure for the organisation of the elements of the class model.

 Use what suits your system best.

 #### Interfaces/Protocols (:interface, :protocol)
 Interfaces and protocols specify related methods.
 Interfaces also provide a type for the static type system.
 Use what suits your system best.

 #### Class (:class)
+A class in object orientation is a typed element that encapsulates state and behaviour.
+The state is modelled with fields, the behaviour with methods.

+In functional programming, you can use classes to model the values of your system.

 #### Enumeration (:enum)
+An enumeration is a typed enumeration of values.

 #### Field (:field)
+A field is part of the state of a class.

 #### Method (:method)
+A method is part of the behaviour of a class or an interface.

+#### Function (:function)

 #### Relations (:association :aggregation, :composition :inheritance :implementation :dependency)